fiskaltrust/rollout-doc/technical-operations/middleware/supported-environments.md

 When using REST, **the HTTP endpoint slightly differs from the Windows version**, as the version prefix cannot be included because of unfixed bugs in Mono.
 Hence, a REST URL on Linux would look like this: `http://localhost:1500/a4c4e466-721a-4011-a9a5-a23827a21b45/sign` (instead of `../v1/sign`).

-In addition, if REST is used, a gRPC endpoint needs to be configured as the primary endpoint of the Queue and the SCU, so it can be properly used by our packages.

 We're working on an updated version of the Launcher that doesn't rely on Mono anymore to resolve these issues.

 :::